tamaragevorgyan/gettyimages-api/documentation/endpoints/lightbox/CreateLightboxItems.md

 1. Call [CreateSession][] to create an authentication token.
 2. Call [CreateLightbox][] to create a new blank lightbox or call [GetLightboxHeaders][] to find ID of existing lightbox.
 3. Search for items to add to the lightbox (Example: [SearchForImages][]), note the Asset IDs of the items you want in your lightbox.
-4. Call [AddItemsToLightbox][] with the lightbox ID from step 2 and the Asset IDs from step 3 to populate your lightbox.
+4. Call CreateLightboxItems with the lightbox ID from step 2 and the AssetIds from step 3 to populate your lightbox.
-5. Call [GetLightbox][] and note Asset IDs within the LightboxItem collection for an item to remove from the lightbox.
-6. Call DeleteItemsFromLightbox with the lightbox ID from step 2 and the Asset IDs from step 5 to remove unwanted items from your lightbox.

 [StatusCodes]: ../../appendix/StatusCodes.md
 [CreateCustomer]: ../account/CreateCustomer.md
 [CreateSession]: ../session/CreateSession.md
 [CreateApplicationSession]: ../session/CreateApplicationSession.md
 [GetCountries]: ../data/GetCountries.md
-[AddItemsToLightbox]: ../lightbox/AddItemsToLightbox.md
-[DeleteItemsFromLightbox]: ../lightbox/DeleteItemsFromLightbox.md
+[CreateLightboxItems]: ../lightbox/CreateLightboxItems.md
+[DeleteLightboxItems]: ../lightbox/DeleteLightboxItems.md
 [CreateLightbox]: ../lightbox/CreateLightbox.md
 [DeleteLightbox]: ../lightbox/DeleteLightbox.md
 [GetLightbox]: ../lightbox/GetLightbox.md